JohnBorges52/tinyapp/README.md

 # TinyApp

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+TinyApp is a full-stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

-_This is a project which aims backend practice, so it is not 100% mobile friendly and there are no css files.
-It is inline style and use bootstrap to style the buttons and other parts of the project._
+_**Obs:** This is a project which aims backend practice, so it is not 100% mobile friendly and there are no CSS files.
+It is inline style and uses bootstrap to style the buttons and other parts of the project._

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `npm start` command.
-- Explore the website registering and loggin in.
+- Explore the website by registering an account and login in.

 ## FEATURES

-The user is able to register and log in into the web-site.
+- The user is able to register and login into the website.
-They can **CREATE** a new short url to the website they want to visit.
+- They can **CREATE** a new short URL to the website they want to visit.
-The user is also able to **edit/update** the url to a new one and **Delete** the url all together if they want.
+- The user is also able to **edit/update** the URL to a new one and **Delete** the URL altogether if they want.
-Only the users that created the shorted-url are able to see their own urls.
+- Only the users that created the shorted-URL are able to see their own URLs.
-The users password is secure since the website is using the Bcrypt library.
+- The users' password is secure since the website is using the Bcrypt library.

 ## Final Product